Egypt army gets temporary power to arrest civilians

 CAIRO Egypt's government has temporarily given the military the authority to arrest civilians to help safeguard a constitutional referendum planned for Saturday, the official gazette said.

-The order, gazetted late on Sunday, said the military would support police and liaise with them to protect "vital institutions" until the referendum result is declared.
+The order, which a presidential official and military source confirmed appeared in the gazette late on Sunday, said the military would support police and liaise with them to protect "vital institutions" until the referendum result is declared.

 The decree gave army officers the right to make arrests and transfer detainees to prosecutors.